 Local Nature Recovery Strategies are a new, England-wide system of spatial strategies that will establish priorities and map proposals for specific actions to drive nature’s recovery and provide wider environmental benefits.
 The requirement for there to be Local Nature Recovery Strategies, what they are and how they should generally work will be established by the Environment Bill once it completes its current passage through Parliament.

-We are waiting for the Environment Bill to be passed, and associated guidance from DEFRA on the process and content before starting work on the Oxfordshire Nature Recovery Strategy.
+Now the Environment Bill to be passed, we are waiting for secondary legislation and guidance from DEFRA on the process and content before starting work on the Oxfordshire Nature Recovery Strategy.
 However, there have been five pilot NRS to test the process which we have monitored.
 The pilots were in Buckinghamshire, Cornwall, Cumbria, Greater Manchester and Northumberland and you can view what was produced through the Buckinghamshire pilot here.

 We are working on the assumption that this will cover nature and the multiple environmental benefits that it can generate (i.e., natural capital and ecosystem services).
 The steps involved are very likely to be similar to those illustrated in the diagram below: